An adequacy theorem between mixed powerdomains and probabilistic concurrency (extended version): Concurrent pGCL, its operational semantics, and its logic

-\begin{proof} Follows by induction over the syntactic structure of programs and by taking into account that finite sets are closed under binary unions and functional images. \end{proof}
+\begin{proposition} For every program $P$ and state $s$ the set $\pv{P}{s} \longrightarrow$ is finite. \end{proposition} \begin{proof} Follows by induction over the syntactic structure of programs and by taking into account that finite sets are closed under binary unions and functional images. \end{proof}

 We now introduce a big-step operational semantics.
 As mentioned before it is based on the previous small-step semantics and the notion of a probabilistic scheduler~\cite{varacca07}.
-Intuitively a scheduler resolves all non-deterministic choices that are encountered along a program's evaluation based on a history $h$ of previous decisions and the program's current state. \begin{definition} A probabilistic scheduler $\sch$ is a partial function,
+Intuitively a scheduler resolves all non-deterministic choices that are encountered along the evaluation of a program $P$ based on a history $h$ of previous decisions and the current state $s$. \begin{definition} A probabilistic scheduler $\sch$ is a partial function,